 Thresholds can be configured in the rules themselves, see Thresholding Keywords.
-They are often set by rule writers based on their intel for creating a rule combined with a judgement on how often a rule will alert.
+They are often set by rule writers based on their intelligence for creating a rule combined with a judgement on how often a rule will alert.

 8.2.1.
 Threshold Config¶